mitchelwachtel/GTbootcamp-CodeRefractor/README.md

 ### GT Coding Bootcamp - Homework due 1/3/22 - "Code Refractor"

 ---
+## Description

+Technologies used: HTML, CSS, and GitHub pages in order to publish the site.

 My main motivation for this project was to better understand the semantic structure of HTML and practice using CSS selectors efficiently.